zzt2004/Surfing/README.md

 > You can typically find all user group identifiers and app package names in `/data/user/` on your device.
 Avoid using the fake IP mode with blacklists/whitelists.

 II.
 Tun Mode
-- Disabled by default
+- Enabled by default

-> Not recommended for general use unless you have special requirements.
-Do not use blacklists/whitelists with this mode.
+> Its recommended to enable this under WiFi.
+Unless theres a special need, you can keep it disabled.
+Before using this mode, please avoid using blacklists and whitelists.

 III.
 Routing Rules
 - For bypassing China mainland.